A few years ago I lost two jobs in a day.

 To me the blank page on this site an invitation full of possibilities.
 I can write a poem, a story, a blog post or the things that are worrying me.

 It accepts anything and when I finish it gives a word count for the day and a ‘cross’ in the box.

-And to finish off the story, I learned through the contracting agency that their client hadn’t offered the job to no one else and would take me back thinking my reject as ‘having a bad day.’
+And to finish off the story at the beginning, I learned through the contracting agency that their client hadn’t offered the job to anyone yet and would take me back thinking of my rejection as ‘having a bad day.’
 Which indeed I was having.

 From something bad, comes something good.
 Isn’t it?